ikanias/tc_sbom_csaf_uploader/README.md

 The walker Client secret
 And to all of these you just add the regular data you used to add in the basic version of the tool:
-**path** - Enter the files' path from which you like to upload the files from **url** - Enter the remote Trustificaion server URL where you want your files to be uploaded to **url_suffix** - Enter the URL suffix according to the file type you want to upload (i.e. /api/v1/sbom or /api/v1/vex)
+**path** - Enter the files' path from which you like to upload the files from **url** - Enter the remote Trustificaion server URL where you want your files to be uploaded to (i.e. https://vex-tpa_namespace.net for VEX upload or https://sbom-tpa_namespace.net for SBOM upload)
+**url_suffix** - Enter the URL suffix according to the file type you want to upload (i.e. /api/v1/sbom or /api/v1/vex)